chowdarysa/Smart_product_recommendation_system/README.md

 curl -X GET https://<api-id>.execute-api.<region>.amazonaws.com/production/fetch_items Check CloudWatch logs to verify that Lambda functions are invoked without errors.
 Ensure that you have valid API keys if your endpoints are protected by API Gateway.
-7. Project Timeline & Risk Assessment (Optional)

-(Include any relevant timeline or risk assessment info if helpful, such as a breakdown of milestones or known risks.)

 8. Security Considerations